 What does the Pension Board do?

-The Local Pension Board will be responsible for assisting Shropshire Council, who is the Scheme Manager, to: –
+The Local Pension Board will be responsible for assisting Shropshire Council, who is the Scheme Manager, secure compliance.

 The Pensions Board is an oversight body and does not have decision making powers.
 The Pensions Board does not replace existing governance arrangements in place in the Shropshire County Pension Fund in respect of the administration of the Local Government Pension Scheme.
 Further information on the Fund’s Governance arrangements can be found in the Governance Compliance Statement.